tompittson/katacoda-scenarios/container-process-entrypoint-cmd/step4.md

-The previous step you explored the ENTRYPOINT and CMD instructions.
+In the previous step you explored the ENTRYPOINT and CMD instructions.
 You used the ***exec*** form of the two instructions but there is also an alternate ***shell*** form which you will look at in this step.

 There are actually three instructions that can be defined in both *shell* and *exec* forms, CMD, ENTRYPOINT and [RUN](https://docs.docker.com/engine/reference/builder/#run).
 This step will not look at the RUN instruction but it is worth noting that unlike [CMD](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#cmd) and [ENTRYPOINT](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#entrypoint) the preferred form for [RUN](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#run) is the *shell* form.